crcn/paperclip.js/README.md

 This means a few things:

 1. You have full control over the DOM.
 If you want to user paperclip.js as a backend template system, you can.
 2. Generating data-bound elements from templates is incredibly fast.
-Here's an example of 10k items being generated in 500 ms: http://jsfiddle.net/JTxdM/53/ (Current bug in chrome makes it a bit slower.
-Try Firefox).
+Here's an example of 10k items being generated in ~500 ms: http://jsfiddle.net/JTxdM/65/.
 3. No metamorph tags, or other things that pollute the DOM, and cause strange bugs.

 ### Features